Swiss face longer commutes

 Every day, 3.9 million people, out of a labour force of 4.8 million, commuted to work in 2016 – up from 2.9 million in 1990.
 Some 71% worked in a different municipality from where they lived and 20% traveled to a different canton, +12% compared to 1990, the statistics office reported on Wednesdayexternal link.

-The majority drove to work (52%), whilst a third used public transport (17% took a train).
+The statistics office said the majority drove to work (52%), whilst a third used public transport (17% took a train).
 Almost 15% of people walked or cycled to work.

 Canton Zurich had the highest net inflow of commuters (+88,000 people).
 In canton Basel City, 51% of commuters travelled in every day from other regions.
 The figures were also high for cantons Zug (+34% of commuters), Zurich (+13%) and Geneva (+11%).